 The University provides numerous education programs and awareness campaigns to prevent and promote awareness of sexual assault, domestic violence, dating violence, stalking, rape, and acquaintance rape.
-In addition to covering the information addressed in this policy, these programs will, among other things, provide information regarding options for bystander intervention, and information on risk reduction strategies.
+In addition to covering the information addressed in this policy, these programs will, among other things, provide information regarding options for bystander intervention and information on risk reduction strategies.
+Descriptions of these prevention and education programs can be found in the University's annual security report titled Common Sense.

 IX.
-INFORMAL RESOLUTION OF COMPLAINTS THAT DO NOT INVOLVE SEXUAL MISCONDUCT
+INFORMAL RESOLUTION OF COMPLAINTS THAT DO NOT INVOLVE SEXUAL assault

 The University's procedures for handling incidents depend on the nature of the incident, the relationship of the accused to the institution, and, to the extent possible, the wishes of the person bringing forward the complaint.
 Under Title IX, the University has an obligation to investigate all allegations of sexual misconduct, including sexual assault, sexual harassment, domestic violence, dating violence, stalking, rape, and acquaintance rape about which a "responsible employee" knows or should have known.
 Any University employee who would reasonably be expected to have the authority or duty to report or take action to redress sexual misconduct is a "responsible employee."
+All members of the faculty and many other academic appointees and staff are "responsible employees" and, as such, are obligated to report sexual misconduct to the department chair or supervisor, dean, or Affirmative Action Officer.

-Unlawful harassment complaints without a sexual misconduct dimension may be resolved informally via advising and mediation.
+Harassment complaints without a sexual misconduct dimension may be resolved informally via advising and mediation.
 It is important to note that the procedures do not preempt other formal or informal channels available within the University.

-Persons who believe that their educational or work experience may be compromised by unlawful harassment or discrimination should feel free to discuss the problem with a department chair, dean, or supervisor and, if desired, to request that department chair, dean, or supervisor to speak informally to the person complained about.
-If this does not resolve the matter, or if the individual prefers, the concerned party may make use of any or all of the following two avenues for resolution.
-No one at the University may reprimand or discriminate against an individual for having initiated an inquiry or complaint in good faith.
+People who believe that their educational or work experience may be compromised by harassment or discrimination should feel free to discuss the problem with a department chair, dean, or supervisor and, if desired, to request that department chair, dean, or supervisor to speak informally to the accused.
+If this does not resolve the matter, or if the complainant prefers, the complainant may make use of the following avenues for resolution.
+No one at the University may reprimand, discriminate, or retaliate against an individual for having initiated an inquiry or complaint in good faith.